brpaz/my-linux-setup/APPLICATIONS.md

 * [Cryptomator](https://flathub.org/apps/details/org.cryptomator.Cryptomator) - Free client-side encryption for your cloud files.
 * [Pika Backup](https://flathub.org/apps/details/org.gnome.World.PikaBackup) - Doing backups the easy way.
 Plugin your USB drive and let the Pika do the rest for you.
 * [Grsync](https://sourceforge.net/projects/grsync/) - Grsync is used to synchronize folders, files and make backups.
 It is a rsync GUI (Graphical User Interface).
-* [Authy](https://flathub.org/apps/details/com.authy.Authy) - The Twilio Authy app generates secure 2 step verification tokens on your device.
-It help’s you protect your account from hackers and hijackers by adding an additional layer of security.
 * [Bitwarden](https://bitwarden.com/download/) - A secure and free password manager for all of your devices.
 * [Obfuscate](https://flathub.org/apps/details/com.belmoussaoui.Obfuscate) - Obfuscate lets you redact your private information from any image.
 * [Impression](https://flathub.org/apps/io.gitlab.adhami3310.Impression) - Flash disk images onto your drives with ease.
 Select an image, insert your drive, and you're good to go!
 Impression is a useful tool for both avid distro-hoppers and casual computer users.
 - [Boxes](https://flathub.org/apps/details/org.gnome.Boxes)
-- [VirtualBox](https://www.virtualbox.org/) - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
 - [Solaar](https://pwr-solaar.github.io/Solaar/) - Linux Device Manager for Logitech Unifying Receivers and Devices.
 - [Frog](https://flathub.org/apps/details/com.github.tenderowl.frog) - Extract text from anywhere, even QR code.
 - [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) - Manage Flatpak permissions